Faculty and Staff

 Spring 2017 - CHMY 541 Environmental Chemistry (co-teaching with Dr. Chris Palmer)

 Dr. Lu Hu joined the University of Montana as an assistant professor in January 2017.
 Before UM, Lu obtained his Ph.D at the University of Minnesota in 2014, and then completed postdoc training at Harvard University.
 He went to college in Beijing and experienced serious air pollution issues.
 Since then he has determined to study atmospheric chemistry and contribute scientific knowledge for people to achieve and breathe clean air.

 Postdoctoral: Harvard University

 Hu group is hiring!
-A postdoc postion and graduate assistantships are open.
+Two graduate assistantships are open for Fall 2019.
 Please email Prof. Hu if you are interested.